 FDM’s popularity with the public stems from one very important aspect: it’s a far more affordable type of printing than say SLS or SLM, which use lasers to create objects.
 Because these printers cost less to make, they cost less to buy, making them easily affordable entry-level devices.
 There is a difference in print quality, though.

 FDM printers have a very low barrier to entry.
-On the surface, they’re easy to use and troubleshoot, but because there are so many configuration options to play with, more experienced users don’t feel like they’re limited in any way.
+On the surface, they’re easy to utilize and troubleshoot, but because there are so many configuration options to play with, more experienced users don’t feel like they’re limited in any way.
 In fact, the only real limitations are the size of the build area and the materials the printer supports.

-FDM printing has catapulted into popularity and doesn’t look like it’s going anywhere soon.
+FDM printing has blasted into popularity and doesn’t look like it’s going anywhere soon.
 That’s probably just as well, seeing as how it’s helping bring more people into the world of 3D printing.
 If you’re looking for a 3D printer to start with, why not try looking for an FDM 3D printer?
 You might be surprised by how well this time-tested tech works.